BodneyC/rem/README.md

 # Rem

-`rem` is a quick and simple recyle bin, I've tried a few other scripts and they were clunky and, at times, a little broken.
+`rem` is a quick and simple recycle bin, I've tried a few other scripts and they were clunky and, at times, a little broken.

 ## Description